johnpapa/vscode-peacock/README.md

 When you apply a color you enjoy, you can go to the workspace `settings.json` and copy the color's hex code, then create your own favorite color in your user `settings.json`.
 This involves a few manual steps and arguably is not obvious at first.

-The `Peacock: Save Current Color as Favorite Color` feature allows you to save the currently set color as a favorite color, and and prompts you to name it.
+The `Peacock: Save Current Color as Favorite Color` feature allows you to save the currently set color as a favorite color, and prompts you to name it.

 ### Affected Elements